junxit/us-congress-bills-114/metadata.md

 - 2015-07-07 — Introduced in Senate
 - 2015-07-07 — Read twice and referred to the Committee on Environment and Public Works.
 (Sponsor introductory remarks on measure: CR S4688; text of measure as introduced: CR S4688)
+- 2015-08-05 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2015-08-05 — Passed Senate without amendment by Unanimous Consent. (text: CR S6363)
+- 2015-08-05 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S6363)
+- 2015-08-05 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S6363)
+- 2015-08-05 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S6363)